Do you want a rich, vibrant garden? This super collection of five items can supercharge your soil and improve garden growth.

 To prepare the manure tea is rather simple.
 You just need to have some manure, water, empty garbage or storage container, a rope and an old pillowcase or sack.

 Step #1: Place the manure in your pillowcase.
 You can use a hand trowel to put about ten heaping scoops of manure, remember use only old manure that has decomposed fully.
 Fresh manure may burn your plant and often contain harmful pathogens that may damage your plants.

 Step #2: Use the rope to tie the pillowcase, making sure that the knot is tight to avoid leaking the manure.
 The rope will also keep this tea bag from sinking to the bottom.

 Step #3: Place the giant teabag into the container and make sure it hangs on the edge.
 Of course, you wouldn’t want to stick your hand to scoop the teabag if it sinks.
 Add about ten gallons of water.

 The brewing period is fast but you should allow for about two days for all the manure to dissolve.

 After this, you will find that the water has turned to a dark brown color.
 Spray this manure tea around the roots of your plants.

 Composting will help you to have better and healthier soil.
 The process of making the compost is simple although the microorganisms will take some time to break the components.

 You can use trench composting to compost the kitchen scraps.
 The compost manure will add all the necessary nutrients that are needed to have healthier plants for better yields.

-7. Use Epsom Salt in your Garden
+7. Use Epsom Salt In Your Superpower Garden

 The salts are mineral compounds of magnesium and sulfate in crystal form.
 Here are some of the uses of Epsom salts.